 Academic Plan Sample Clauses

 Academic Plan.
 An academic plan has been developed that will enable each student to earn a high school diploma and a transfer Associate's Degree.
 College credit will be earned through dual credit courses.
 YHSECA will administer all applicable statewide instruments under Subchapter B, Chapter 39 of Texas Education Code.
-Both high school and college credit will be Xxxx scripted immediately upon a student's completion of the course.
+Both high school and college credit will be ▇▇▇▇ scripted immediately upon a student's completion of the course.

 Academic Plan.
-An academic plan developed by EPCC and San Elizario ISD that will enable each student to earn a high school diploma and an Associate's Degree.
+An academic plan will be developed by EPCC and YISD that will enable each student to earn a high school diploma and an Associate's Degree, or a Certificate of Completion.
 College credit will be earned through college courses for dual credit.
-The ECHS will administer all applicable statewide assessments instruments under Subchapter B, Chapter 39 of Texas Education Code.
+P-TECH will administer all applicable statewide instruments under Subchapter B, Chapter 39 of Texas Education Code.
 Both high school and college credit will be transcripted immediately upon a student’s completion of the course.

 Academic Plan.
-An academic plan developed by EPCC and Xxxxx ISD that enables each student to earn a high school diploma and an Associate’s Degree, or a Certificate of Completion.
-College credit will be earned through College courses for dual credit.
-P-TECH will administer all applicable statewide instruments under Subchapter B, Chapter 39 of Texas Education Code.
+An academic plan developed by EPCC and YISD that will enable each student to earn a high school diploma and an Associate's Degree.
+College credit will be earned through college courses for dual credit.
+JMHECHS will administer all applicable statewide assessment instruments under Subchapter B, Chapter 39 of Texas Education Code.
 Both high school and college credit will be transcripted immediately upon a student’s completion of the course.

 Academic Plan.
 Description of activities (courses, seminars, comprehensive exams, thesis research, etc.) at each institution.
 (This Plan cannot be altered without the consent of both universities, and must align with placement periods identified in Article 2) Dalhousie University [Partner] Fall 20XX: Fall 20XX: Winter 20XX: Winter 20XX: Summer 20XX: Summer 20XX: Fall 20XX: Fall 20XX: Winter 20XX: Winter 20XX: Summer 20XX: Summer 20XX: Fall 20XX: Fall 20XX: Winter 20XX: Winter 20XX: Summer 20XX: Summer 20XX: Fall 20XX: Fall 20XX: Winter 20XX: Winter 20XX: Summer 20XX: Summer 20XX: A student may not leave a JDP without the permissions of the deans (or designates) of both signing universities.